 Specifically, depending on the properties of the soil, the concentration of contamination, and the location of the contaminating source, we apply the in-situ bio method, the in-situ iron powder method, the in-situ oxidation and decomposition method, or other decontamination methods using state-of-the-art technologies to decontaminate the area according to the source of contamination.
 In addition, we install wells at the boundaries of the facilities in question to enable us to monitor the status of decontamination of the groundwater.

 We consider minimizing the impact of our business activities on local communities to be one of the most important aspects of our corporate social responsibility, and we work hard to respond swiftly if a problem occurs.

-In fiscal 2019, the Murata Group’s plants received nine complaints regarding noise and other matters, and we quickly resolved these issues in consultation with local residents.
+In fiscal 2020, the Murata Group’s plants received twelve complaints regarding noise and other matters, and we quickly resolved these issues in consultation with local residents.